dmurfet/polysemantics/README.md

 # Installation & Usage

 First you need a working installation of the commutative algebra package [Singular](https://www.singular.uni-kl.de/).
 Singular is available for Linux, Windows and Mac OS X and is [easy to install](https://www.singular.uni-kl.de/index.php/singular-download.html).
 You will also need to have installed Python and [TensorFlow](https://www.tensorflow.org/).
 Probably the easiest way to get TensorFlow working is to use an AMI with everything [already set up](http://erikbern.com/2015/11/12/installing-tensorflow-on-aws/) (you can test that things are working using the instructions at the end of [this page](http://ramhiser.com/2016/01/05/installing-tensorflow-on-an-aws-ec2-instance-with-gpu-support/)).
-Good examples of using TensorFlow can be found [here](https://bcomposes.wordpress.com/2015/11/26/simple-end-to-end-tensorflow-examples/) (which is a blog about [this](https://github.com/jasonbaldridge/try-tf.git) GitHub repo).
+Good examples of using TensorFlow can be found [here](https://bcomposes.wordpress.com/2015/11/26/simple-end-to-end-tensorflow-examples/) (which is a blog about [this](https://github.com/jasonbaldridge/try-tf.git) GitHub repo, on which our `hidden.py` is heavily based).

 For an explanation of the mathematics behind this code, see [Murfet](http://arxiv.org/abs/1407.2650).